emorejon/codingame-horse-racing-duals/README.md

 Previous description copied from codingame.com

 Now, my own thoughts here regarding this one.
 This could be done by comparing each horse strength to all other horses not compared before; but it takes rather long to go through it all.
-It seemed to me that it would be better to sort each horse strength value and then simply compare them to the one next up; the return the smallest difference.
+It seemed to me that it would be better to sort each horse's strength value, compare them to the one next up; then return the smallest difference.
 Initially I tried bubble sort.
 It worked for the first two test cases of a few horses, but it failed to produce results on the last case where there were 99999 horses.
 According to the puzzle, my algorithm wasn't fast enough.
 Makes sense, I think the big O notation for bubble sort is O(n^2).
-So, my solution was to scour the internet for a faster sorting algorithm, I settled for merge sort; that has a big O notation of O(nlog(n)) in its best, mid and worst case scenarios.
+So, my solution was to scour the internet for a faster sorting algorithm, I settled for quick sort.
+What can I say, name says it all :).
 I studied the logic behind it and came up with this solution.

 CHEERS!